 We agreed to meet at our our formerly favorite restaurant.
 The Pastor ordered dinner, but we just ordered drinks, neither hungry.
 The Pastor then asked what was going on.
 Well, that was like stirring up a hornets nest!
 We began to attack each other, threw horrible barbs at each other.
 The poor pastor, sat there helplessly, but managed to at least eat his dinner.
 He tried to interject a few times but we just talked over him!
 Finally, I noticed the lights dimmed, the restaurant was closing!
 We were so oblivious, we had not noticed we were the only customers left!
 The pastor politely said he did not think there was anything he could do for us.
 Bill paid the bill and we all walked out into the parking lot.

-I remember it there was a full moon.
+I remember it like yesterday!
+There was a full moon and one street light over the parking lot.
 Bill lit up a cigarette (another one of my beefs, I detested the smoke) and the pastor began to shuffle off to his car.
 I asked if he could at least pray for us.
 So he said sure, finally, I am sure he thought, he could do something meaningful!
 I don’t recall what he prayed, but we all bowed our heads and accepted God’s grace.